Mohammad-Mirasadollahi/AI-Data-Security/README.md

 Whether you're a researcher, student, or professional managing extensive documentation, this tool streamlines the process of categorizing and searching through your documents with ease.

+> ⚠️ **IMPORTANT DISCLAIMER**
+>
+> This project is currently a **Proof of Concept** and is under active development:
+> - Features are incomplete and actively being developed
+> - Bugs and breaking changes are expected
+> - Project structure and APIs may change significantly
+> - Documentation may be outdated or incomplete
+> - Not recommended for production use at this time
+> - Security features are still being implemented
+>
+> We welcome all feedback and contributions, but please use at your own risk!

 ## ✨ Features

 - **Document Loading:** Supports loading various document types from a specified input folder.